-*This article has been updated for 2015 ranking correlations, and algorithmic changes in 2o16.
+*This article has been updated for 2015 ranking correlations, and known algorithmic changes up to 2017.

 This study has a logical progression to it, I strongly suggest you read this post in order but for ease of your navigation I have included a contents.

 - Correlations: What Can We Learn?